alleyinteractive/composer-wordpress-autoloader/README.md

 ### Automatically Injecting WordPress Autoloader

-Composer WordPress Autoloader can also automatically inject the WordPress autoloader into your `vendor/autoload.php` file you're already loading.
+By default Composer WordPress Autoloader will automatically inject the autoloader into your `vendor/autoload.php` file you're already loading.
+You can load `vendor/autoload.php` like you do normally and have your WordPress-autoloader-powered files automatically load.

 This is enabled by default.
 To disable injection, set `inject` equal to `false`.

 ```json
 {